Matcha bliss balls are a low carb, low sugar treat filled with healthy fats and flavored with matcha powder. Get the recipe now.

 Introduce us a ‘new’ (or new-to-you) ingredient you’ve discovered recently and show us how you’re using it in a healthy new recipe.

 If you’ve been following along with the blog, you’ll know that this year is all about getting to know ingredients better.
-While some ingredients I use all the time, but just want to get to know better, I’ve been having the most frustration fun with new ones.
+While some ingredients I use all the time, I’ve been having the most fun (and frustration) getting familiar with new ones.

 Almond flour and I have a rocky history.
 Over the past five years, I’ve bought almond flour a handful of times, followed a recipe, and ended up severely disappointed.